whatwedo/dde/README.md

 * autocompletion
 * aliases

-dde can know be used in a new shell, enjoy!
+dde can now be used in a new shell, enjoy!

 ### Aliases
 ```